Kinsale

 Phone: +353 (0)21 477 2124

-When the Celts neared the Irish coast, their long itinerary over, some settled on
+When the Celts neared the Irish coast, their long itinerary over, some settled on the Old

-harbour, the town of Kinsale was built and fortified and its narrow streets have
+town of Kinsale was built and fortified and its narrow streets have echoed to the tramp

-echoed to the tramp of mariners for 1400 years.
+of mariners for 1400 years.

 The story of Kinsale is evocative of the national and European